Overview

 const fpB = await getFingerprint();

-// Default comparison — all signals, fuzzy matching, threshold 85.
+// Default comparison: all signals, fuzzy matching, default threshold.

 const result = compareFingerprints(fpA, fpB);